Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 As is often the case, they had a vast array of slightly confusingly overlapping and loosely defined products and services at various levels of abstraction.
 To add to the fun, many of them were in preview and only partially documented.

-At the time I started the project, the framework which formed the core, 'AI primitives' foundation of the stack was [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).
+At the time I started the project, the framework which formed the core of the stack was [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).

-This has been around for a while and had recently spawned it's [Agent Framework](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/?pivots=programming-language-csharp) which embraced the building blocks famousely laid out in Anthropic's [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents) paper.
+This has been around for a while and had recently spawned it's [Agent Framework](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/?pivots=programming-language-csharp) which embraced the building blocks famously laid out in Anthropic's [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents) paper.

 As I progressed through the project, the new [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) was announced.